David Jolly: 2014 special election

-Jolly won the election on March 11, 2014, with 48.4% of the vote after being behind in the early tallies; he was sworn into office on March 13.

 2014 general election

 Jolly ran for reelection to a full term in November 2014.
-He was unopposed in the Republican primary, and no Democrat ran against him in the general election; his only challenger was Lucas Overby, the Libertarian nominee who came in third in the special election one year prior.
+He was unopposed in the Republican primary and no Democrat ran against him in the general election.
+His only challenger was Lucas Overby, the Libertarian nominee who came in third in the special election one year prior.
 Jolly defeated Overby with 75% of the vote.

 2016 U.S. Senate election

 On July 20, 2015, Jolly announced that he was giving up his seat to run for the United States Senate seat being vacated by Marco Rubio, who was not running for reelection due to his bid for the U.S. presidency.
 As of August 2015, it appeared that Jolly would face several opponents in the August 30, 2016 Republican primary election, including U.S. Representative Ron DeSantis and Lieutenant Governor of Florida Carlos López-Cantera.
-However, on June 17, 2016, after Rubio reversed his decision, Jolly withdrew from the Senate race to run for re-election to the House, citing "unfinished business."
+However, on June 17, 2016, after Rubio reversed his decision, Jolly withdrew from the Senate race to run for re-election to the House, citing "unfinished business".

 2016 general election

 In his bid for a second full term, Jolly faced former Florida Governor and St. Petersburg resident Charlie Crist, a former Republican who had turned Democratic after a brief stint as an independent.
 He found himself in a district that had been made significantly more Democratic after a court threw out Florida's original congressional map.
-Notably, it absorbed a heavily Democratic portion of southern Pinellas County, including almost all of St. Petersburg.
-Previously, some of the more Democratic portions of St. Petersburg had been in the Tampa-based 14th District.
+Notably, the new district absorbed a heavily Democratic portion of southern Pinellas County, including almost all of St. Petersburg; some of the more Democratic portions of St. Petersburg had previously been in the Tampa-based 14th District.

 Ultimately, Jolly lost to Crist by 51.9% to 48.1%.
 Jolly's defeat ended a 62-year hold on this St. Petersburg-based district by the GOP.
-William Cramer won the seat for the Republicans in 1954, handing it to Young in 1970.
-The district had changed numbers seven times during this period, from the 1st (1955-1963) to the 12th (1963-1967) to the 8th (1967-1973, 1983–1993) to the 6th (1973-1983) to the 10th (1993-2013) to the 13th (2013-present).
+William Cramer had won the seat for the Republicans in 1954, handing it to Young in 1970.